-Working arrangements Do staff work out of normal office hours or work shifts?
+Working Arrangements: Do staff work out of normal office hours or work shifts?
 Ensure there is adequate first aid provision at all times people are at work.
 Do staff travel to other sites, work remotely or work alone?
-Consider: • The outcomes of the lone working risk assessment; • Issuing personal first aid kits; • Issuing personal communicators or mobile phones.
+Consider: The outcomes of the lone working risk assessment; Issuing personal first aid kits; Issuing personal communicators or mobile phones.
 Does the work involve travel to other sites or locations with members of the public (clients, service users or pupils)?
-Ensa first aiTakTheservices uring the group is accompanied by der; ing a first aid kit on the trip; medical needs of the clients, users or pupils, particularly if they nedical care plan.
-Do staff work at sites of other organisations? organisa aid prov • A w king arrangements with the other ation(s) to ensure adequate first rision; rision; ritten agreement between and the other organisation(s).
+Consider: Ensuring the group is accompanied by a first aider; Taking a first aid kit on the trip; The medical needs of the clients, services users or pupils, particularly if they have a medical care plan.
+Do staff work at sites of other organisations?
+Consider: Making arrangements with the other organisation(s) to ensure adequate first aid provision; A written agreement between yourself and the other organisation(s).
 Is there sufficient first aid provision to cover absences of first-aiders, or appointed persons?
 Consider: What first aid provision would be required to cover for annual leave or other planned absences; What would be required to cover for unplanned and exceptional absences?
-Overall Risk Rating based on inform ation in table e above (circle as appropriate): High Medium Low Maximum number of persons on sit non-employees: e, including Number of 3-day trained first-aider required: s Number of Emergency first-aiders required: s Number of First Aid boxes required : Number of Travelling/Mobile first aid kits required: Name of person responsible for ma the first aid boxes and kits: intaining Name of person responsible for o organising re efresher trainir ng: Signed: Date: Date of Review:
+Overall Risk Rating based on information in table above (circle as appropriate): as appropriate): High Medium Low Maximum number of persons on site e, including no n-employ ees: Number of 3-day trained first-aiders required: Number of Emergency first-aiders required: Number of First Aid boxes required: Number of Travelling/Mobile first aid kits required: Name of person responsible for maintaining the first aid boxes and kits: Name of person responsible for organising refresher training: [insert name] Įın sert name] Signed: PRINT NAME: Date: Date of Review: